malykhin-yuri/peano/README.md

 This code is used to obtain results described in the paper: https://arxiv.org/abs/2103.07344

+Computations from the paper may be reproduced using the search.py script (module):

 Computation 1 (Spring 3d curve):
 * $ ./search.py --dim 3 --pcount 2 --div 2 --facet-gated --metric l2_squared --output-curves
 * time: ~3 min